The 10 Commandments Of Dealing with Negative Reviews

 Reviews As A Marketing Strategy

-The process of having customers review your business about their likes or dislikes should be part of your business feedback loop.
+The process of having customers review your business concerning their likes or dislikes should be part of your business feedback loop.
 Think of it as an information-gathering tool on business performance.
-If all you ever get are people cheering you on without critical feedback is like those poor souls on singing competitions that came to an audition only to find their dreams dashed.
+If all you ever get are people cheering you on without any critical feedback will doom you to failure.
 Honest feedback allows for honest changes in business.
-Creating a process to help inform your business as to both its successes and failures allow you to know where you need to improve.
+Creating a process to help inform your business as to both its successes and failures allows you to know where you need to improve.
 To do this you need to consider how you capture reviews.
 A few suggestions are:

 - Automate the review process to improve business process